thibaultmerle/formato3/README.md

 # formato3

-Build model atoms in the MULTI input format.
+Tool to build model atoms in the MULTI input format, required in non-LTE calculations of chemical abundances.

 There are 3 main scripts: **formato.py**, **mergato.py** and **plotato.py**, and an additional fortran code to make superatom in **msa/v5/make_superatom_v5.f** (from B. Plez).